scherma/antfarm/README.md

 - Please configure the display resolution at 1680x1050.
 I appreciate this might be awkward on screens smaller than 1980x1200; I have not yet looked at how to adapt to different resolutions.
 - Change the display type to VMVGA now that installation is done.
+- I set my VMs up with UK keyboard layouts.
+You must also set the keymap in the VM configuration.
+I believe this should work with other combinations, provided the Libvirt keymap reflects the guest VM's, but I have not checked.
 - I have collected some resources for preparing the VM, but for practical reasons they are not within the git repository.
 - Please download them from https://dl.hexistentialist.com with the username/password I have provided to you.
 - Copy the file to /usr/local/unsafehex/$SBXNAME/www/$SBXNAME/public/downloads.